sakeven/Selected-Extensions/README.md

 # List

 * [AIChat](AIChat.selectedext) is an extension for communicating with AI, allowing users to directly inquire OpenAI or Gemini's GPT by selecting text.
 Requires Selected app v0.2.2-beta12.
+It supports five function callings.
 * [AICommand](AICommand.selectedext) is an extension which converts natural language to shell commands.
 * [AutoCorrect](AutoCorrect.selectedext) is a linter and formatter to help you to improve copywriting, correct spaces, words, and punctuations between CJK (Chinese, Japanese, Korean).
 * [Sticky](Sticky.selectedext) is an extension for creating sticky notes.